At a Glance

 The Role

-The EPSRC have renamed the previous EPSRC DTP Doctoral Prize Fellowships as DLA Postdoctoral Pathway Fellowships (DLA PPF).
+The EPSRC has renamed the previous EPSRC DTP Doctoral Prize Fellowships as DLA Postdoctoral Pathway Fellowships (DLA PPF).

-The Fellowship will include a 24-month fixed term academic salary based on Grade F, point 27, £35,116, plus a research project budget (to be calculated and requested as part of your application in discussion with your project sponsor) with the maximum budget of £15,000.
-Additional project funds can also be sought outside of the ESPRC DLA grant.
+The Fellowship includes a 24-month fixed-term academic salary based on Grade F, point 27, £35,116, plus a research project budget (to be calculated and requested as part of your application in discussion with your project sponsor) with a maximum budget of £15,000.
+Additional project funds can also be sought outside of the EPSRC DLA grant.

-Candidates will be required to propose a novel research project in an area that fits within the EPSRC’s funding remit https://www.ukri.org/councils/epsrc/guidance-for-applicants/epsrc-remit/ As well as undertaking significant new work the fellowship aims to develop independent researchers with applicants encouraged to move into new areas of research and demonstrate the ability to work independently from their former PhD supervisor.
-This position also provides the opportunity to complete key publications resulting from the PhD, develop research networks, facilitate knowledge transfer, and deliver outreach activities.
+You should propose a novel research project within the EPSRC’s funding remit here.
+The fellowship aims to develop independent researchers, encouraging movement into new research areas and demonstrating the ability to work independently from your PhD supervisor.
+It also offers opportunities to publish PhD work, develop research networks, facilitate knowledge transfer, and conduct outreach activities.

-- A brief academic CV including the names of 2 referees.
+- A brief academic CV with 2 referees

 #J-18808-Ljbffr